-If you want to acquire some exceptional 2015s but are wary about price adjustment over the coming few years, then by all means wait to pick up wines from the Left Bank; they make plenty of wine and it is quite possible you will be able to find most things further down the line.
-However there is no guarantee that the price will be favourable.
-As always with futures, there is an element of risk and prices can go both down and up even before the wines are physical; whilst some wines from 2009 and 2010 declined in value post-release, those who bought 2014 First Growths have seen positive returns at this stage.
+As always with futures, there is an element of risk and prices can go both down and up even before the wines are physical.
+Whilst some wines from 2009 and 2010 declined in value post-release, those who bought both 2014 and 2015 First Growths have seen positive returns at this stage.

-The Right Bank is a different story and even with higher than average yields, there is nowhere near as much wine with which to satisfy global demand so we would recommend a little less caution here.
-Be bold; you won't regret it.
+The Right Bank is a different story and, even with higher than average yields, there is nowhere near as much wine with which to satisfy global demand so we would recommend a little less caution here.
+In the case of the right wines, you will need to be bold: you won't regret it.

 It is worth reiterating that two salient facts remain about buying EP.
-Firstly you guarantee provenance and condition 100%, leaving you happy in the knowledge that you have owned your precious cases from new.
+Firstly you guarantee single case ownership - it's yours right from the start, from the chateau to your chosen storage.
 Secondly, you have the opportunity to bottle in formats as you desire from lunchtime halves to celebratory imperials - or bigger.